HAPPY BIRTHDAY JOHN, ANOTHER YEAR HAS GONE BY. YOU ARE MISSED!

 The Art Gallery of the Ibercaja Cultural Center.
 (C/ San Antón, 3, Logroño - La Rioja, Spain) has announced an exhibit featuring the work of local artist JOSU NOGUEIRA.
 The exhibit will feature favorite pieces from his extensive collection of pencil portraits and artwork of the late John Belushi.
-It is scheduled for May of 2018.
+It is scheduled for March 7th to March 27th 2019.

 Josu has been intrigued by John since he was a young boy, and this project is the result of his passion for combining portraiture and inspiration.

 JOSU NOGUEIRA was born in Irún, Guipúzcoa, Spain, in 1975.
 He is a self proclaimed illustrator, graphic artist and "working man" who has had art exhibitions in Logroño, Spain, the town where he now lives, since 1994.
 Josu studied in the School of Arts in Logroño, where he indulged and refined his skill in creating portraits.
 His last exhibition, "Joe Holden Blues" was part of the "Actual '16" National Cultural Festival, the most successful opening in the history of the Ibercaja Art Gallery, where it took place.

 Josu says this project, approved and encouraged by Judith Belushi, represents the "dream of his life come true."

 "These portraits and images are my way to give thanks to this great actor, for the inspiration and joy he has brought to generations of people.
 John was a genius, and I feel honored and happy to dedicate my artwork to this great man".